NCAA Division I FBS rushing leaders

-Rushing Yards
+Rushing yards

+Career

 The NCAA recognizes San Diego State's Donnel Pumphrey as the career leading in rushing yards.
 Pumphrey set the record in the fourth quarter of his final game, the 2016 Las Vegas Bowl, ending with 6,405 total yards.
-However, this is controversial as Wisconsin's Ron Dayne actually rushed for 7,125 in his career, but all 4 of Dayne's seasons came before the NCAA recognized bowl statistics as part of season and career totals.
-Thus, Dayne finishes 8 yards short of Pumphrey when Dayne's bowl statistics are not included, but Pumphrey's are.
+However, this is controversial as Wisconsin's Ron Dayne actually rushed for 7,125 in his career, but all four of Dayne's seasons came before the NCAA recognized bowl statistics (doing so only in 2002) as part of season and career totals.
+Dayne officially is listed as having eight yards less than of Pumphrey despite only one player having their bowl statistics included.
 This has been seen as controversial by many fans and writers, who feel that the NCAA should count all pre-2002 bowl statistics as official if post-2002 ones are.
 Dayne himself congratulated Pumphrey but agreed that counting Pumphrey's bowl stats but not his own was unfair.

 Additionally, Pittsburgh's Tony Dorsett would be ahead of Pumphrey if his bowl statistics were counted.

-The single-season record holder is Oklahoma State's Barry Sanders, whose record of 2,628 does not include his bowl statistics.
-If they were included, it would bring his total to 2,850.
+All players on the career list are running backs.
+The career leader in rushing yards by a quarterback is Navy's Keenan Reynolds, who rushed for 4,559 yards in his career.

+Single season

+The single-season record holder is Oklahoma State’s Barry Sanders.
+Navy's Malcolm Perry rushed for 2,017 yards in 2019, which currently leads non-running back players.

+Single game

 The single-game rushing record belongs to Oklahoma's Samaje Perine, whose 427 yards in a 2014 game against Kansas broke a record set just the week before by Wisconsin's Melvin Gordon.
 Prior to Perine and Gordon, the only player to rush for 400 yards in a game was LaDainian Tomlinson.

-The only player on any of the three lists who is not a running back is Navy's Malcolm Perry, who rushed for 2,017 yards in the 2019 season.
-The career leader in rushing yards by a quarterback is Navy's Keenan Reynolds, who rushed for 4,559 yards in his career.
-The single-game leader is Arizona's Khalil Tate, who rushed for 327 yards in a 2017 game against Colorado.
+All players on the career list are running backs.
+The single-game leader for a quarterback is Arizona's Khalil Tate, who rushed for 327 yards in a 2017 game against Colorado.